ryanmaclean/Mac-Pro-1-1-El-Capitan-Upgrades/README.md

+# NO LONGER BEING UPDATES
+I've unfortunately gotten rid of my trusty Mac Pro 1,1, and therefore this repo will no longer be updated.

 # Mac Pro 2006 1,1 El Capitan Upgrades
 Upgrades I have completed on the Apple Mac Pro 1,1 in order to get it El Capitan (OS X 10.11) ready along with code, scripts and links to products and utilities.